Circumcision in Africa: Tanzania

-Amongst the Maasai people of Kenya and Tanzania, male circumcision has historically been the graduation element of an educational program which taught tribal beliefs, practices, culture, religion and history to youth who were on the verge of becoming full-fledged members of society.
-The circumcision ceremony was very public, and required a display of courage under the knife in order to maintain the honor and prestige of the young man and his family.
-The only form of anesthesia was a bath in the cold morning waters of a river, which tended to numb the senses to a minor degree.
-The youths being circumcised were required to maintain a stoic expression and not to flinch from the pain.

 Uganda

+Located in Bunghoko Mbale in Uganda, the official site for the opening ceremonies for circumcision.

+Boys prepared for circumcision initiation, their bodies and faces coated with a ceremonial fermented drink, Buganda region, Uganda.

 The male circumcision rate in Uganda is estimated to be 26.7%.

 In Uganda, circumcision is performed for religious, cultural, and medical reasons.
 Medical related circumcision is mainly to reduce the transmission of human immunodeficiency virus and sexually transmitted illnesses.
 It is performed by non-physicians, including for infants and neonates.

 In Uganda, Sebei, Bagisu, Baamba, and Bakonzo ethnic groups practice TMC.
 As of 2012, 70% of Ugandan men are not circumcised.
 Around 10% of Ugandan men belong to groups which practice traditional male circumcision.
 The age range for eastern Ugandan candidates is relatively older (14–18 years) than that of western Uganda (2–15 years).
 The cost of TMC varies from UGX 5,000 to 40,000, or approximately US$2.00 to 16.00 (Uganda GDP per capita is US$1,300.00).
 The candidate's parents are responsible for the payment, although the price is negotiable and depends on the family's financial ability.
 Those who undertake a hospital circumcision rather than a traditional circumcision are said to be shunned by their community.

 The Gisu people of Uganda are closely related to the Bukusu and also practice circumcision.
 In Uganda, a circumcision ceremony is called Imbalu.